Hellothereyoko/MacOS-Enable-Homebrew/README.md

 </div>

-***This software is not approved by Apple Inc. and poses a risk of bricking your system.
+***This software is not approved by Apple Computer Inc. and poses a risk of bricking your system.
 I have not altered System Integrity Protection (SIP) so the risk is minimal.***